Artificial heart valve: Differences between mechanical and tissue valves

 Mechanical and tissue valves are made of different materials.
 Mechanical valves are generally made of titanium and carbon.
 Tissue valves are made up of human or animal tissue.
 The valves composed of human tissue, known as allografts or homografts, are from donors' human hearts.

 Mechanical valves can be a better choice for younger people and people at risk of valve deterioration due to its durability.
 It is also preferable for people who are already taking blood thinners and people who would be unlikely to tolerate another valve replacement operation.

 Tissue valves are better for older age groups as another valve replacement operation may not be needed in their lifetime.
-Due to the risk of forming blood clots for mechanical valves and severe bleeding as a major side effect of taking blood-thinning medications, people who have a risk of blood bleeding and are not willing to take warfarin may also consider tissue valves.
+Due to the risk of forming blood clots for mechanical valves and severe bleeding as a major side effect of taking blood-thinning medications, people who have a risk of bleeding and are not willing to take warfarin may also consider tissue valves.
 Other patients who may be more suitable for tissue valves are people who have other planned surgeries and unable to take blood-thinning medications.
 People who plan to become pregnant may also consider tissue valves as warfarin causes risks in pregnancy.